- Our Expertise

 |Complete the Departmental Guarantee Form**, if needed||X|

-PI, all Co-PI (s), PI Department Chair/Unit Director, providers of cost sharing funds, Dean's Office, and Vice Provost for Research.
+PI, all Co-PI (s), PI Department Chair/Unit Director, providers of cost sharing funds, Dean's Office, and Vice Chancellor for Research.

 A subcontract is a contract between Missouri University of Science and Technology (Missouri S&T) and another entity in the performance of a prime contract.
 These contracts can be for materials, equipment, or services and may require negotiation.
 The following are two (2) different types of subcontracts.